Atrolantra/ToribashFlameList/README.md

 For an idea of what it will look like and how it will operate check out the current page [here](http://rawgit.com/Atrolantra/ToribashFlameList/master/index.html).

 TODO:
-- [ ] Get all flames saved into a datasource.
+- [ ] Get all flames saved into a data source.
   - [ ] Find suitable data source.
   - [ ] Make script to scrape data from most known flames [here](http://forum.toribash.com/showthread.php?t=556523) and add to data source.
   - [ ] Find a good way to check for new flames created and add these to data source.